Aubree-Lytwyn/CSCI2270-Final-Project/README.md

 CSCI 2270 Recitation 10

 Project Summary
-	The program is a single-player game, where the player must get from Boulder to DisneyLand.
+	The program is a single-player text game, where the player must get from Boulder to DisneyLand.
 They player is a struct to keep track of coins and lives.
 	The player travels along a double linked-list.
 Each node on the list is a struct with different information about what happens to the player at the node.